Portland’s thousands of acres of parks and wilderness provide the perfect setting for native plants and animals.

 Great blue heron

 Standing three feet tall, with a wingspan of six feet, Portland’s official city bird is hard to miss.
-These water-loving residents live year-round in urban natural areas like Oaks Bottom Wildlife Refuge.
-Look for their likeness on products like BridgePort’s Blue Heron Ale, and celebrate them with the Portland Audubon Society every May.
+These water-loving residents live year-round in urban natural areas like Oaks Bottom Wildlife Refuge and are celebrated at the Portland Audubon Society every May.

 Western white trillium